 In conjunction with getting out there and getting your hands on people (More of this in the next article).
 You can also read up and around this fantastic subject using our list of resources below.

-Here are some great texts that will help you to learn the underpinning theories.
+Texts that will help you learn the underpinning theories

 - Essentials of strength training and conditioning.